haadik2/Fitness-App/README.md

 - **Navigate**: Use the navigation bar to access different sections like GymMatch, Chat, and Workout Log.
 - **Edit Workout Log**: Add, edit, or delete workout entries to track your fitness journey.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).